groovejames/groovejames/etc/netease/netease.md

 - mainSong: (SongDetail) the whole channel as one track
 - songs: (array of SongDetail) optional, some tracks of the dj set

+### SuggestResult

+- order: (array of string) in which order to display results, possible values: "artists", "songs", "albums"
+- artists: (array of Artist)
+- albums: (array of Album)
+- songs: (array of Song)